 Catch some rays on the terrace of The Tankard pub in Lambeth, which was once used for punters to look into the Bedlam asylum next-door.
 Nowadays, you can instead admire views over the park and the Imperial War Museum, which was built on the site of the asylum.

 Let your mind drift and warm your face in the sun on a picnic bench in the beer garden of The White Hart.
 This Barnes pub, next to the usual finish line of The Boat Races, enjoys sweeping views across the river Thames from either its elevated terrace and balcony or picnic benches on the river bank.

 North of the river

 Take in the panoramic views of London while enjoying an ice-cold pint on The Terrace at Alexandra Palace, the largest beer garden in London.
-Tuck into food from five vendors to accompany your drinks and book in for a weekend brunch to make the most of the summer sun.
+Enjoy hand-crafted stone-fired pizzas made by pizzaiolos from Fuoco’s Pizza and a wide array of beers from the various independent breweries.

 Treat yourself to a stroll across Hampstead Heath then rest a while in the large beer garden at The Spaniards Inn.
 This north London favourite has a barbecue for alfresco dining and is popular with dog lovers, as dog snacks and a dog wash are provided.

 24. The Crown & Shuttle

 Unwind long into the evening among a trendy crowd at Shoreditch’s The Crown & Shuttle.
 Match one of its many craft beers with a burger from the truck housed in the lively beer garden, which is decked out with colourful benches and sprawling plants.
 There’s a covered area for those sudden summer downpours and heaters to take the edge off chilly evenings.